 Finish and pain

-Once both the frames are made, you can now attach them together with two hinges at the bottom, using the screws that come together.
+Once both the frames are made, you can now attach them with two hinges at the bottom, using the screws that come together.
 Now paint them with the color of your wall and let them dry before you install it.
 After drying, you have to attach the cleat on the side that you won’t be standing on.
 Once attached, drill on the wall and the man frame, use a piece of duct tape before drilling the painted frame.
-Use oversized screws to attach them together, bigger than the lumber size, probably 5 inches.
+Use oversized screws to attach them, bigger than the lumber size, probably 5 inches.
 If everything is done, now you can fold the inner frame into the mainframe, and the dowels will work as your rake for hanging the clothes.

 Make a portable, stand-alone cloth drying rack